MarlinFirmware/MarlinDocumentation/_hardware/endstops.md

  - A 0 Volt signal (LOW) rises to 5 Volts (HIGH): Normally open (NO) switch

 {% panel info Note %}
-Since endstops are a safety feature NC switches are recommended as they will halt the machine should the switch be damaged, e.g. by a broken cable etc.
+Since endstops are a safety feature NC switches are recommended as they will halt the machine should the switch be damaged, e.g., by a broken cable etc.
 {% endpanel %}

 ### Probe as Z-Endstop